 There is concern that increasing regulation and allegations relating to greenwashing may lead to "greenhushing", where companies underreport or do not disclose their green credentials to avoid scrutiny or having to properly substantiate them.
 While these behaviours by companies are possible, we expect that given the immense green market opportunities, companies are likely to continue wanting to showcase their green credentials.
-Apart from the suggestion that green-hushing may itself be a form of greenwashing (and may ultimately still be subject to legal sanction), companies are increasingly under mandatory legal obligations to make climate disclosures (regardless of whether their product lines or services are specifically focused on green industries or investments).
-As such, it could be less risky to make specific, accurate clear, and disclosures relating to material climate risks and other information, including forward looking climate risks than in omitting such information entirely.
+Apart from the suggestion that green-hushing may itself be a form of greenwashing (and may ultimately still be subject to legal sanction),1 companies are increasingly under mandatory legal obligations to make climate disclosures (regardless of whether their product lines or services are specifically focused on green industries or investments).
+Regulators are also reacting to "greenhushing," with actors like the Australian Securities & Investments Commission (ASIC) warning against unpreparedness when it comes to forthcoming climate disclosure requirements.
+As such, it could be less risky to make specific, clear, and accurate disclosures relating to material climate risks and other information, including forward looking climate risks than in omitting such information entirely.
 In this way, being transparent in identifying the limitations and uncertainties of the disclosures made would likely be a better course than "green-hushing".